 Windsor had two attractions to the kings of Wessex in the 9th century: it was on the river and there was good hunting to be had in Windsor Forest.
 The West Saxon royal residence was situated in what is now Old Windsor.
 However, William the Conqueror built his castle on an escarpment at Clewer.
 Windsor became a market town, being granted a Royal Charter in 1277.
 It had a weekly market, and from 1350 there were two annual fairs.

-Kingston is first mentioned as the meeting place in 838 between King Ecgberht of Wessex and Cealnoth, the Archbishop of Canterbury.
+Kingston is first mentioned as the meeting place in 838 between King Ecgberht of Wessex and Cealnoth, the Archbishop of Canterbury, when it was known as Cyninges tun.
 It was on the border between Mercia and Wessex.
 Kingston became the site of several Anglo-Saxon coronations, viz. Æthelstan (925) and Æthelred the Unready (978).
 There may have been others but the evidence for them is less clear.
 The coronation stone in the market place was reputedly used in these ceremonies.
 The date of Kingston’s great bridge is not known, but may be sometime after 1190.
 It was for a considerable period of time the first bridge upstream of London Bridge.
 The town received various royal charters, starting in the 12th century.
 From the 13th century it had weekly markets and two annual fairs.
 It became a more important place after Henry VIII began to use Hampton Court, and a demand developed for properties that were near to the king.